 As a biotech director she and her team developed and received FDA approvals of the drugs gemifloxacin (Factive), an antibiotic for the treatment of bacterial pneumonia, and Cayston, an inhaled antibiotic for cystic fibrosis.
 Both medications have been prescribed by physicians worldwide.

 As Manager of Operations for a company that specialized in high-level anti-bioterrorism research and development, Denene supervised several projects, including government-sponsored research for the Defense Advanced Research Project Agency (DARPA), which required her to maintain a secret security clearance.

 Denene has published numerous articles in scientific and other peer-reviewed journals.
 She contributed to the thirteenth edition of Bailey and Scott’s Diagnostic Microbiology, and she’s a contributing author of the Textbook of Diagnostic Microbiology (Elsevier 2022).

 She was recently named a Fellow of the Association of Clinical Scientists, an elite association of top scientists from around the world that includes pathologists, clinical chemists, molecular and cell biologists, microbiologists, immunologists, hematologists, cytogeneticists, toxicologists, pharmacokineticists, clinicians, cancer researchers and other doctoral scientists who are experts in laboratory methods for the elucidation, diagnosis, and treatment of human diseases.

-Denene currently serves as Microbiology and Immunology Thread Director at Drexel University College of Medicine.
+Denene recently retired as director of Microbiology and Immunology at Drexel University College of Medicine.